 This post was originally published on this site

 Ecommerce copywriting is the promotional material that helps to convert browsers into buyers.
-There’s an art to copywriting that involves balancing on a tightrope to avoid being too sales-like, too Google-pleasing, and too -driven.
+There’s an art to copywriting that involves balancing on a tightrope to avoid being too sales-like, too Google-pleasing, and too benefits-driven.
 Ecommerce copywriting involves landing pages, product descriptions, and any promotional material, but it’s safe to say that anything on your website counts.
 Attractive ecommerce copy helps with branding, improving customer relations, and boosting conversions.

 Audience Research